-Registration Update (Feb.
-6) - we have seven crews registered and another three ready to enter.
+Registration Update (March 19) - we have nine crews registered and another one ready to enter.
 Don’t delay as we have a maximum of 12 crews that we can accept!!

 The Brigade will start with an orientation day (registration and safety training) on July 15, 2017 at Florenceville, NB and finish the following Saturday, July 22 with a short paddle through the harbour in Saint John.
 Actual paddling will start on Sunday, July 16 and most days will see the brigade cover between 40 and 60 kilometers.
 We will be reviewing the route with local paddlers to ensure accessible landing spots and camping facilities are available, so there may be some changes.

 Voyageur Brigades celebrate the heritage of the river and its communities.
+We would like to thank our partners – McCain’s and the St. John River Society for helping to make this brigade a true Canada 150 celebration with community events along the route.
 The St. John River, with its numerous communities along the river, is ideal for welcoming ceremonies at various stops and other forms of community participation.
 After leaving Florenceville, we anticipate stops in Woodstock, Nackawic, Fredericton, Gagetown, Oak Point, and a final stop in Saint John.
 See map here.
 Work continues with the various communities along the river and the St. John River Society to ensure that our Brigade is a part of their 2017 Canada 150 celebrations.

 To date, the reception from communities has been great.
-We are sure that we will have a number of memorable experiences including paddles under the longest covered bridge in the world, events in the capital city of Fredericton, and lots of Maritime hospitality along the route.
+With the support of McCain’s and the town of Florenceville-Bristol, we will have a great opening kickoff event on the 15th.
+The Town of Nackawic will host us on the 17th, again with music and events.
+We will announce details of these and other memorable experiences including paddles under the longest covered bridge in the world, events in the capital city of Fredericton, and lots of Maritime hospitality along the route.
 We are planning a great final day in Saint John with a closing banquet and a paddle through the Reversing Falls in Saint John (tides permitting).

 Contact: firstname.lastname@example.org or email@example.com